 Shola Ameobi, Matt Tootle and Carl Dickinson amongst the special guests who joined the NCS graduate celebrations.

-September started with a bang with over 400 participants over five days descending on Meadow Lane’s Wheeler Suite for an evening of music, dance, stadium tours and photos with special guests and fellow graduates.
+September started with a bang when over 400 participants and their families descended on Meadow Lane’s Wheeler Suite for an evening of music, dance, stadium tours and photos with special guests and fellow graduates.
 FITC are proud to announce that summer participants of the NCS programme raised over £20,000 for charities across the county, as well as dedicating a combined 25,140 voluntary hours for a wide array of organisations such as the Canaan Trust, RSPCA and Help for Heroes to name just three.
 Homelessness, autism, the elderly and patients across the city were proud beneficiaries of the work undertaken by summer 2017 participants.

-“After joining just three weeks before the start of the summer programme, it was a real challenge to ensure these participants have the best summer they could have possibly asked for” explained Katie Booth, NCS Project Manager.
-“Having my team of Roxie Hickling and Ryan Swift really helped us deliver our projects.
+Katie Booth, NCS Manager said “Having my team of Roxie Hickling and Ryan Swift really helped us deliver our projects.
 It is a real heart-warming feeling seeing everyone return for an evening to get photos, catch up with new and old friends.
 But it is also a chance to say thank you, from everyone at FITC and from the beneficiaries of the money and time donated to their individual causes.”

 As the last song was played and the decorations began to be stored away, NCS Notts County have begun their preparations for their autumn projects.
 For a limited time, NCS have included a discount code which entitles participants to £15 off their signup fee.
 Simply type SEPTEMBER17 when visiting http://ncsingeus.co.uk.
 For just £35 each participant will undertake a 4 day residential and team bonding retreat, 3 days of workshops and activities at one of Nottinghamshire and Erewash’s premium culture and education facilities and finally complete a 30 hour social action project that looks to raise funds and transform the lives of residents and service users within the city.